From Lab to Factory: What Physical AI Systems Actually Need

 Test your AI system under varied environmental conditions, ensure it integrates with other systems, and ensure it meets safety and operational standards.

-The Seven Requirements for Production Physical AI
+What Are the Seven Key Requirements for Production-Ready Physical AI Systems?

 Based on what production environments actually demand, here's what Physical AI systems must provide:

-Robustness to Environmental Variation
+1. Robustness to Environmental Variation

 Production systems must perform consistently despite environmental changes: